trusting-sdks/https/README.md

 - ✅ The download of the SDK happens via HTTPs by default
 - ❌ The download of the SDK uses unencrypted HTTP by default, or doesn't support HTTPs at all

-If this item is ❌ be extra cautios when using the SDK, and notify the SDK provider.
+If the download doesn't happen via HTTPs be extra cautios when using the SDK, and notify the SDK provider.

 ### Open Source